AlistairMcCutcheon/pheromone_simulator/README.md

 ![](src\images_for_the_readme/example.JPG)

-To run a simulation, clone this repo into your local machine then run src/pheromone_simulator.py
+To run a simulation, clone this repo into your local machine, install from requirements.txt, then run src/pheromone_simulator.py